 “John Bonham is the greatest rock drummer of all time.
 Bonham played directly from the heart.” – Dave Grohl

-To be a part of one legendary band is impressive, to be a part of two is kind of greedy.
+To be a part of one legendary band is impressive; to be a part of two is kind of greedy.
 However, Dave Grohl’s contribution to modern rock music is wholly unrivalled.
-Either as the frontman for Foo Fighters or as the percussive powerhouse in Nirvana, Grohl knows a thing or two about music.
-We recently brought you a list of his favourite drummers and while it’s packed with stars, one man reigned supreme, Led Zeppelin’s Bonzo, AKA John Bonham.
+As the frontman for Foo Fighters or, equally, as the percussive powerhouse in Nirvana, Grohl knows a thing or two about music.
+We recently brought you a list of his favourite drummers, and while it’s packed with stars, one man reigned supreme as the drummer’s ultimate and unstoppable favourite.
+It was, of course, Led Zeppelin’s Bonzo, AKA the powerhouse John Bonham.

-With his knowledge of drumming and his love of Led Zeppelin firmly asserted, you can imagine our happiness when we came across this list of Dave Grohl’s favourite John Bonham Led Zeppelin songs on Foo Archive.
-In a piece originally written for MOJO some years back, Grohl picks out Bonham’s greatest moments with the band and it makes for a stellar playlist.
+With his knowledge of drumming and his love of Led Zeppelin firmly asserted, you can imagine our happiness when we came across this list of Dave Grohl’s favourite Led Zeppelin songs on which John Bonham truly flourished located on the Foo Archive.
+In a piece originally written for MOJO some years back, Grohl picks out Bonham’s greatest moments with the band, and it makes for a stellar playlist worthy of shaking your whole speaker system out the window.

-For Grohl, Bonham really was the beginning of something special, “Led Zeppelin, and John Bonham’s drumming, especially, opened up my ears.”
-Before that, Grohl had been a hard and fast punk rocker, “I was into hardcore punk rock; reckless, powerful drumming, a beat that sounded like a shotgun firing in a cement cellar.”
-It’s a style that Grohl undoubtedly took into his own work.
+For Grohl, Bonham really was the beginning of something special both personally and worldwide, “Led Zeppelin, and John Bonham’s drumming, especially, opened up my ears.”
+Before that, Grohl had been a hard and fast punk rocker determined to keep things tight and fast, “I was into hardcore punk rock; reckless, powerful drumming, a beat that sounded like a shotgun firing in a cement cellar.”
+It’s a style that Grohl undoubtedly took into his own work with Nirvana, providing a crunching backbone to Kurt Cobain’s wry lyrics and guttural delivery.

-It was another record that sparked something inside Grohl however, “When CDs first came out in the 80s the first one I listened to was Houses Of The Holy.
+The band had a sparkling run of epic albums with their self-titled series, but it was another record that sparked something inside Grohl however, “When CDs first came out in the ’80s, the first one I listened to was Houses Of The Holy.
 It changed everything.
 I played that CD thousands of times.
 I listened so hard I could hear the kick drum pedal squeaking!”
 It began a journey for Grohl that would lead to some of the highest points a rock star can hope to achieve.

 With such a glowing endorsement ringing in our ears, what better time to make our whole head shake and listen to some of John Bonham’s best Led Zeppelin songs according to Dave Grohl.